orbeon/orbeon-forms-doc/form-runner/component/rich-text-editor.md

 Attribute and properties are interpreted as AVTs (like all attributes and properties that configure components), which explains the double brackets `{{...}}`.

-For example, the following configuration restores the `iframe` mode (instead of the `inline` mode) for all rich text editors:
+For example, the following configuration restores the `iframe` mode (instead of the `inline` mode) for all Formatted Text / Rich Text Editor instances:

 ```xml
 <property as="xs:string"  name="oxf.xforms.xbl.fr.tinymce.config">